Our Verdict

 Installing the Safety 1st using LATCH is not a fun experience, and we struggled with it significantly compared to the competition.
 It has hook-style LATCH connectors, a line level of a decal, and no lock-off.
 These components are lacking compared to the competition, making it hard to install.

 Getting the seat installed using the line decal is hard.
 We had to duck down and back up to compare the line to the ground.
 It also requires level ground to begin with.
 The recline adjustment handle design is similar to other seats that didn't score well, and the strap threading area is congested.
-It would have helped to have some color coding or other indicators to help you know what you are doing, but everything here is black, and you'll need to be careful about following the manual.
-The Safety 1st required 1-2 towels to install depending on the test car.
+It would have helped to have some color coding or other indicators to tell us what we were doing, but everything here is black, and we had to be careful to follow the manual.
+The Safety 1st required 1-2 towels to install, depending on the test car.
 We had significant struggles getting the seat tight or secure, and it didn't pass the wiggle test in the first test car.

 We can't say enough about how awful clip or hook-style LATCH connectors are to work with.
 While they are safe and do the job fine, they are a pain to put on and take off.
 You can't remove them until you release the tension in the strap, and you need enough slack to push the hook forward to twist it off the anchor.
 We'd rather spend a few more dollars to get the push-on connectors with a push-button or pull-tab release mechanism.
 We had to sit in the seat to release the tension.